OF YOUR STAY

 Obviously a great deal of time is likely to revolve around relaxing, sunbathing, the pool and the stunning local beaches.

-Villa Abeja is just minutes away by car from the fabulous 'Flag Beach', which is part of the Parque Natural de Corralejo that stretches for miles down the east coast until reaching the impressive volcano Montaña Roja, and is world renowned for a every watersport you can imagine.
+Villa Abeja is just minutes away by car from the fabulous 'Flag Beach', which is part of the Parque Natural de Corralejo that stretches for miles down the east coast until reaching the impressive volcano Montaña Roja, and is world renowned for every watersport you can imagine.

 The easiest way to discover this volcanic landscape is by simply driving around. e.g. Try Vallebron, a local valley with traditional farming.
 Take a selfie with goat statues in the valley - and dotted all over the island.